University Radio Bath: Recent history

+In December 2023, URB broadcast a 50-hour show celebrating their 50 year anniversary, fundraising for Open Up Music, a Bristol based charity that work to open up music opportunities for young disabled people.
+URB raised a total of £1,146.25, surpassing their £1,050.50 goal.
+Three hosts (Atish Sisodia, Thaddeus Allison & Toby Gilday) hosted 25 continuous hours of the show.

 Studios

 URB has a set of 3 studios in the heart of the newly built Student Centre and an office; Studio 1 - the main broadcast studio, Studio 2 - a DJ studio/radio-with-pictures suite, and finally Studio 3 - a production studio and news room.

 The station broadcasts live shows from throughout the day and into the night, with shows ranging from daytime entertainment shows to specialist music.
 When there's not a live presenter in the studio, an interactive "non-stop" system fills in the gaps.
 URB previously informed the campus with hourly news bulletins from the Sky News Centre.